jumpnow/jumpnowtek-site/_posts/2015-06-22-Working-on-the-BeagleBone-kernel.md

 ### Adding a Yocto Recipe for an External Kernel Module

-When you are done with development, you probably want your new external kernel module to be built with the rest of the system.

-Here's a working a recipe that pulls the external module source from a private *Github* repository
+Here's a working Yocto recipe that pulls the external module source from a private *Github* repository, builds and then installs the module under `/lib/modules/${KERNEL_VERSION/kernel/drivers` on the final *rootfs*.

     scott@fractal:~/fit-overo/meta-fit/recipes-kernel/drivers$ cat ads1278_git.bb
     DESCRIPTION = "A kernel module for the FIT ads1278"